What is a Bond Fund?

-For example, bond funds do not mature like individual bonds do.
+First, bond funds do not mature like individual bonds do.
 Instead, fund managers buy and sell bonds of differing maturities, which produces constantly changing trading profits, losses, and yields.
 Although a bond fund's investments do mature, the fund's investors typically don't get their original investments back until they sell their shares (and even then there is no guarantee the fund's share price won't be below the investor's purchase price).

-Bond funds offer many tailored choices that go way beyond simple time horizon.
+Bond funds offer many tailored choices that go way beyond simple time horizons.
 For example, target maturity funds are great for investors who need a certain amount of money for a specific purpose at a specific point in the future (such as college tuition).
-Municipal bond funds can be helpful income investments for investors in especially high tax brackets.
+Municipal bond funds can be helpful income investments for investors who are in high tax brackets.
 International bond funds offer more return and risk potential from their investments in bonds issued by foreign governments or foreign companies in a variety of markets, industries, and currencies.